Emerging infectious diseases:

 Health sciences students

-Via the exceptional Master 1 pathway or cross-disciplinary entry to Master 2 or Doctorate.
+Via the exceptional Master 1 pathway or cross-disciplinary entry to Master 2 or PhD.

 Engineering students